DataDog/integrations-extras/tidb/README.md

 ### Service Checks

 Service Checks are based on `tidb_cluster.prometheus.health` metrics.
 This check is controlled by the `health_service_check` config and default to `true`.
-You can modify is in config `tidb.yml` file.
+You can modify this behavior in `tidb.yml` file.

 ### Events

 TiDB check does not include any events.

 ## Troubleshooting

+> **Note:**
+> Someone may encounter a problem with missing some metrics.
+This is because TiDB has a large number of metrics, but integration collects up to 2000 metrics by default and discards the rest.
+> You can add a configuration in `tidb.yml` file to fix this problem:
+>
+> `max_returned_metrics: 99999`

 Need help?
 Contact [Datadog support][7].